-Inside the cylinder of a petrol engine, the cycle begins with the piston moving down and drawing a mixture of air and fuel into the combustion chamber through the intake valve.
-This is called either the intake stroke or induction stroke.
+Inside your petrol engine's cylinder, the cycle begins with the piston moving down and drawing a mixture of air and fuel; this gets taken into the combustion chamber through the intake valve.
+This process is the intake stroke or induction stoke.

-The piston then begins to move upwards, the intake valve closes and the air/fuel mixture is compressed.
-This stage is called the compression stroke.
+The compression stroke is a slightly different process, when the piston begins to move upwards, the intake valve closes and the air and fuel mixture is compressed.

-When the piston is nearly at the top of its travel, the combustion stroke or power stroke starts.
-The spark plug fires and ignites the air/fuel mixture, which expands and forces the piston down at high speed.
+A combustion stroke is when the piston is nearly at the top of its travel and the combustion or power stroke will begin.
+The spark plug will then fire and the air and fuel mixture will ignite, this expands and forces the piston down at high speed.

-The last stage is the exhaust stroke.
-Here the momentum of the engine forces the piston back up and the exhaust valve opens allowing the spent fuel gases to escape.
+The final stage is called the exhaust stroke, at this point the momentum of the engine forces the pistons back up and the exhaust valve opens.
+This allows the spent fuel gases to escape.